sigp/lighthouse/book/src/validator-manager-create.md

 The validators will now go through 3-4 epochs of [doppelganger protection](./validator-doppelganger.md) and will automatically start performing their duties when they are deposited and activated.
+The guide is complete.